An international approach to peace and security

 Activities conducted within the framework of the 3D approach are funded from the international security budget.
 The government makes €250 million available annually for these activities, which include crisis management operations.
 In addition, the government aims to fund military missions, wholly or in part, from the development cooperation budget.

-The Netherlands focuses primarily on the current and former conflict zones of Afghanistan, Burundi, Democratic Republic of the Congo, Rwanda, Sudan, Uganda and the Western Balkans.
+The Netherlands focuses primarily on the current and former conflict zones of Burundi, Democratic Republic of the Congo, Rwanda, Sudan, Uganda and the Western Balkans.

 Dutch involvement in the Middle East peace process